gravitational/teleport/docs/4.3/aws-oss-guide.md

 - Back up `/etc/teleport.yaml`, `/etc/teleport.d/` and the contents of `/var/lib/teleport`
 - Launch a new instance with the correct AMI for a newer version of Teleport
 - Copy `/etc/teleport.yaml`, `/etc/teleport.d/` and `/var/lib/teleport` to the new instance, overwriting anything that already exists
-- Copy and its contents should also be backed up and copied over to the new instance.
+- Backup the contents and copy them over to the new instance.
 - Either restart the instance, or log in via SSH and run `sudo systemctl restart teleport.service`

 ## Using Teleport with EKS